Christine Belford: Career

 She appeared in the episode "Devil Pack" from the 1977 series Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale), as well as in various television films through the years.
-Her last appearance on television was in the horse-racing TV movie Ruffian, starring Sam Shepard and broadcast on the ABC network in 2007.

 She played on Dynasty as the nurse for Fallon's baby at the end of Season 2 and Season 3.
 In 1983, she co-hosted, in Los Angeles, with Steve Edwards, Cathy Kronkite, and Ruth Batchelor, an unsuccessful pilot for a daytime-magazine series, Personal & Confidential, over five days (August 1–5, 1983).

+Her last feature film credit was The Ladies Club (1986), while her last television credit was the TV movie Ruffian (2007).